 - Spare Shoe Laces.
 Shoelaces can break, so having an extra set is a good idea.
 This can also be used for tying up small items.

 - Rope.
 There are a million and one uses for rope.
 It made sense to include some in our kit.

 - Sanitary Pads.
-A must-have item if you have any women in your home.
+Sanitary pads are a must-have item if you have any women in your home.
 Another alternative is a Diva cup.

 - Duct Tape.
 This can be used for repairs.
 It can help in a first aid situation.
 It can even seal doors to prevent smoke, ash or dust from coming into the house.

 - Playing Cards.
 I made sure to include this as a means of entertainment.